CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "use_action" : "CRACK",     // What effects a comestible has when used, see special definitions below "stim" : 40,                // Stimulant effect "fatigue_mod": 3,           // How much fatigue this comestible removes.
+(Negative values add fatigue) "radiation": 8,             // How much radiation you get from this comestible.
-(Negative values add fatigue) "comestible_type" : "MED",  // Comestible type, used for inventory sorting "quench" : 0,               // Thirst quenched
+"comestible_type" : "MED",  // Comestible type, used for inventory sorting "quench" : 0,               // Thirst quenched
 "heal" : -2,                // Health effects (used for sickness chances)